 The Office for National Statistics (ONS) runs the census in England and Wales and is independent from government.
 Any information you share in the census is protected by law and the census only ever publishes anonymous information.
 Your household cannot be identified.

-A freephone contact centre is available with trained staff who can help you complete your questionnaire over the phone, provide information and guidance in a range of languages and accessible formats, including large print, or send a replacement access code for the online census.
+A freephone contact centre is available with trained staff who can help you complete your questionnaire over the phone, provide information and guidance in a range of languages and accessible formats, including large print, or send a paper copy of the census.
 You can reach the contact centre at 0800 141 2021 (callers with hearing difficulties can use the NGT text relay profile 18001 before dialling).

 Visits from Census Officers